 Identify Impacted Third Parties

 Your current website likely links to services performed by a variety of third party software solutions.
-Ideally, your new website solution partner will offer convenient third-party integrations through API connections.Consider ePayment vendors, intranet sites, and media services that you will want to connect to your new website's functionality.
+Ideally, your new website solution partner will offer convenient third-party integrations through API connections.Consider ePayment integrations, and media services that you will want to connect to your new website's functionality.
 Make a list of all current third parties and provide it to your new website solution partner.
 Collaborate together on how to ensure your new website offers the same integrated functionality without citizen or administrator disruption.